ColleSerre/ColleSerre/README.md

 * News API powered app iOS (ended up being flutter because fuck swift)
 * Spotify API powered flutter app so I can use the bloody swipe to queue on my oneplus (seriously spotify why am I the one doing this ???)
-* Cross platflorm Markdown editor using Flutter
+* Cross platform Markdown editor using Flutter

 STANDARD PRIORITY: